 Preparation involves assessing the risks, assembling an incident response team, and deploying reliable cybersecurity software.
 Only after you’ve done that can you start creating an incident response plan for a data breach.

-An essential part of the preparation process is obtaining all necessary technological resources for ensuring data security and responding to data breaches: threat detection and monitoring tools, data loss prevention systems, access management solutions, user and entity behavior analytics (UEBA) software, etc.
+An essential part of the preparation process is obtaining all necessary technological resources for ensuring data security and responding to data breaches: privileged access management (PAM) solutions, identity threat detection and response (ITDR) software, USB device management tools, etc.

-To prevent data breaches through ChatGPT and other types of data breaches from happening in the first place, treat your employees as your main line of defense.
+To prevent data breaches in the first place, treat your employees as your main line of defense.
 You can do so by conducting regular cybersecurity training.
 In training sessions, explain the risks associated with a data breach, the various attack techniques cybercriminals use, and what your employees should do to ensure reliable data security.

 In some cases, employees might inadvertently or intentionally cause data breaches.
-You can check out our other articles on how to prevent data theft by employees and human errors.
+You can check out our other articles on how to prevent data theft by employees and human error.

 2. Detect the data breach